 “Don’t put your veil over your face until you reach the foot of the aisle – lipstick or gloss ruin your veil!
 But, don’t be too precious about your dress during the day – just have fun”

-We require your final numbers 10 days prior to your wedding so that catering can be arranged and table plans finalised.
-Wedding packages and bedroom numbers are fixed 6 weeks from your wedding.
+We require your final numbers 5 days prior to your wedding so that catering can be arranged and table plans finalised.
+Wedding packages are fixed at the time of booking and bedroom numbers are fixed 6 weeks from your wedding.

-‘Carriages’ are at midnight.
-We are happy to help guests call taxis and there are bus and taxi supply companies on our recommended suppliers list.
+Carriages are at mid-night.
 For guests staying in the castle bedrooms we will set up a residents bar in the library.
 This provides a chance for you and your close friends and family to relax by the fire while you enjoy a final drink and recall special moments from earlier in the day.

-We have a nine-hole golf course and are happy to give up to eight passes complimentary for a round before the ceremony.
-This is, of course, weather dependant and may not be possible if there is a competition on that day.
-We also have a 4×4 course, quad biking track and a clay pigeon area.
+We have a nine-hole golf course and are happy to give up to eight passes complimentary for a round at some point during your stay, subject to availability.
+We also have a 4×4 course, quad biking track, a clay pigeon area and garden games.
 Our wedding coordinators will be able to advise you on availability for golf and will give you information on any other activities that you are considering.

 Yes, please click here to be taken to our recommended suppliers page.
 This is a list of suppliers who have worked at the castle on many occasions and who have had fantastic feedback from past clients.
-To read more about a selection of our suppliers please click here to be taken to our Guest Blog section on the Dundas Blog.
 Please contact our wedding coordinators for the most current list of accommodation near our estate in South Queensferry, Scotland and in the centre of Edinburgh from B&Bs to luxury hotels.
-For local accommodation online, click here.
-0131 319 2039 email@example.com

-Marriage Schedules must be handed in to the registrar of the district in which the ceremony will take place within 3 months of the date of the wedding and no later than 15 days before the date.
+Marriage Schedules must be handed into the registrar of the district in which the ceremony will take place no sooner than 3 months before the date of the wedding and no later than 29 days before.
 For Dundas Castle weddings you will need to contact the district registrar in South Queensferry – 0131 331 1590.
-The marriage schedule can not be issued back to the bride and groom more than seven days before the date of the wedding and may only be collected by the bride and groom.
+The marriage schedule cannot be issued back to the couple more than seven days before the date of the wedding and may only be collected by the couple.
 The registrar will be able to tell you when it can be collected.